 (e) When reserving any such question, or at any time before acting on the Judge’s opinion thereon, the warden, on the application of any party to the proceedings, and on such terms as he thinks fit, may make such order for an injunction or a receiver or for payment of money into court, or for giving security for damages and costs or otherwise, and on such terms as he may think fit.

-[Section 104 amended by No. 66 of 1954 s.
+[Section 104 amended: No. 66 of 1954 s.
 33.]

 105. Appeal to Supreme Court